React Hooks constraints explained

 }

-This goes to show that hooks are really not much different from React function components.
-If it weren't for the React.createElement function that JSX so conveniently abstracts for us, perhaps more people will realize that hooks are just components without the divs and spans being flushed to the DOM.
+This demonstrates that hooks are not much different from React function components.
+If it weren’t for the React.createElement function that JSX conveniently abstracts for us, perhaps more people would realize that hooks are simply components without the divs and spans being rendered to the DOM.

-As hooks are tied to the React component lifecycle just like other components, it explains why hooks have to be called in React components.
-If it was called in other places, React would not have any way of managing them.
+Since hooks are tied to the React component lifecycle just like other components, this explains why hooks must be called in React components.
+If they were called in other places, React would have no way of managing them.